jeroenj/spree-simple_product_translations/README.md

     rake spree:extensions:product_translations:globalize_legacy_data

+## Fallbacks for empty translations ##

+You might want to use fallbacks to the default locale if you haven't entered translations.
+By default fallbacks will only be loaded if the translation is `nil`.
+If you're entering translations through the forms, empty translations will be set to an empty string, causing fallbacks to not work.
+If you want to enable fallbacks for empty translations you can simply set the following configuration in an initializer in your app:

+    Spree::Config.set :fallbacks_for_empty_translations => true

 # Open issues
-## Globalize3
-In the current version of [Globalize3](https://github.com/svenfuchs/globalize3) there is an issue with fallbacks.
-When you add new translations in the forms, but leave some of them blank, they won't fall back to the default locale.
-This is because [Globalize3](https://github.com/svenfuchs/globalize3) only loads fallbacks when the values are nil.
-Because of the way Rails handles these attributes, they will be stored as blank strings into the database.

-If you are using the fallbacks, you can enable them by using the latest beta of [Globalize3](https://github.com/svenfuchs/globalize3) and [fallbacks branch of spree-product_translations](https://github.com/jeroenj/spree-product_translations/commits/fallbacks).
-In order to do so you'll need to at this in your Gemfile:

-    gem 'spree_product_translations', :git => 'git://github.com/jeroenj/spree-product_translations.git', :branch => 'fallbacks'
-    gem 'globalize3', '~> 0.2.0.beta3'

-As soon as [Globalize3](https://github.com/svenfuchs/globalize3) pushes out a new update, I'll update the installation method (and this extension).

 ## Empty forms (properties & taxons)
 Spree is using symbols instead of objects to define `form_for`'s for properties and taxons.
 This causes the forms to be empty.
 This can be fixed by overriding both edit pages with the changes found in [this pull request](https://github.com/spree/spree/pull/326).